trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 - `type`: Reference to centrally-defined parameter definition (e.g., "llm-model")
 - `description`: Human-readable description for UI display
 - `order`: Display order for parameter forms (lower numbers appear first)
+- `advanced` (optional): Boolean flag indicating if this is an advanced parameter (default: false).
+When set to true, the UI may hide this parameter by default or place it in an "Advanced" section
+- `controlled-by` (optional): Name of another parameter that controls this parameter's value when in simple mode.
+When specified, this parameter inherits its value from the controlling parameter unless explicitly overridden

 This approach allows:
 - Reusable parameter type definitions across multiple flow classes